nvoynov/creq/README.md

 ## [.c2] component 2
 ```

-In the case CReq will replace relative links as following:
+In the case CReq will replace relative links and change order of [f.c1.f] as following:

 ```markdown
 # [f] functional